J u d i t h

 A n n e R i c e

-written six books aimed at young children
+has written six books aimed at young children and their parents,

-copies, mostly to the educational market.
+mostly to the educational market.

 She is a popular